ghbrown/ghbrown.github.io/content/topics/quotes.md

 ---

-"We develop open source software in MatLab."
+"We develop open source software in MATLAB."

 \- [a paper](https://arxiv.org/pdf/2006.08756.pdf)